Low Water Pressure?

 Galvanized steel pipes, for example, are very susceptible to corrosion.
 As a result, they only have an expected work span of 20 years or so.
 That's why steel is not used much in new plumbing systems anymore, but it may exist in older houses.
 Plumbing systems made of brass or copper can go between 40 and 70 years before corrosion ends their usefulness.

 Leaking or Clogged Pipes

-Leaks and clogs may seem like obvious causes of low water pressure in the house.
+Leaks and clogged drains may seem like causes of low water pressure in the house.
 If your pipes are leaking excessive amounts of water, then it stands to reason that your water pressure is lower.
-But it doesn’t have to be a massive, basement-flood-sized leak—even minor leaks can create problems.
+But it doesn't have to be a massive, basement-flood-sized leak—even minor leaks can create problems.
 Alternately, the pipes may be obstructed by dirt or debris, just as your sink or toilet gets clogged from time to time.

 In some neighborhoods, two or more houses may draw their water supply from the same pipe system.
 You may not be aware of this because it’s not reflected on your utility bill.
 But if your next-door neighbor starts a shower or a washing machine cycle, it could cause low water pressure in the houses nearby.

 This scenario is rare but can happen in localities forced into situations, like droughts, which call for water rationing.
 If your city has decided to regulate water usage more closely, it may affect your water pressure and the amount of water you use.

 How to Fix, Increase Water Pressure in Your House

 With most serious water issues like low water pressure in your house, you’ll typically want to call in a professional plumbing service.
 If you have problems with underground pipes and fixtures only the utility company can access, you will not even be able to attempt repairs on your own.
 There’s also the risk of damaging the pipes even further if you try to fix the problems yourself.